 Women and dogs were in close contact in the neolithic age of hunters-fishers-gatherers.
 This has been suggested by Leiden osteoarchaeologist Dr Andrea Waters-Rist and fellow researchers who have studied a tiny biological fossil.
 The fossil was found close to the skeleton of a female at the 8000-year-old burial site in Southern Siberia.
 The researchers' findings have been published in the Journal of Archaeological Science.

-On Monday September 1st all lectures will start in the Van Steenis Building.
-Because builders and decorators are still not yet finished in all areas there will be inconvenience for the students.
-Faculty and UFB will therefore serve free coffee and tea.
+On Monday September 1st all lectures started in the Van Steenis Building.
+Builders and decorators are still not yet finished in all areas.
+So there will be inconvenience for the students and the staff.